-Each and every day, millions of Americans get behind the wheel of a car and drive.
+Each day, millions of Americans get behind the wheel of a car and drive.
 Millions more ride along as passengers.
-With so many people on the road, it's no surprise that car accidents are a daily occurrence.
-While some of these accidents are minor collisions, others can be more serious, resulting in significant personal injury and property damage.
+With so many people on the road, it's no surprise that car accidents occur daily.
+While most of these accidents are minor collisions, others are more serious and result in significant personal injury and property damage.

-Even if you haven't already been in a car accident, there is a reasonable chance that it will happen one day.
-This article provides information on one of the most common types of injury resulting from car accidents: soft tissue injuries.
-Whiplash is the most common soft tissue injury, with others including bruises, sprains, and strains.
+Even if you haven't already been in an auto accident, there is a reasonable chance it will happen to you one day.
+This article provides information on one of the most common types of injury resulting from car crashes: soft tissue injuries.
+Whiplash is the most common soft tissue damage, with others including bruises, sprains, and strains.

 What are Soft Tissue Injuries?

 Any injuries to the body's "soft" areas (ligaments, tendons, and muscles) are classified as soft tissue injuries.
-Typical examples of soft tissue injuries include:
+Typical examples of soft tissue injuries suffered by accident victims include:

 Soft tissue injuries can cause great pain and discomfort in the form of soreness, swelling, bruising, and stiffness.
 These types of injuries are common in vehicle accidents because of the impact of the collisions between vehicles and the force it puts on the occupants.
 Depending on how severe the crash is, the force exerted during an accident can cause vehicle occupants to be thrashed around or violently jolted.